ZEscanor/mernProj/README.md

-# A project which highlights the use of the MERN stack
+ A project which highlights the use of the MERN stack

-# This app allows user to create and store memories like a journal and share them with each other.
+ This app allows user to create and store memories and interact with each other.

+ ** This project is nowhere close to being done but I am continuing to update it when I can **

 ![Screenshot (26)](https://user-images.githubusercontent.com/69213231/219229034-bcf8c17f-b52d-4ca3-81a5-43092ec734c1.png)